GlobedGD/globed2/README.md

 ## Building

 For the most part building is the same as any other mod, see the [Geode documentation](https://docs.geode-sdk.org/getting-started/cpp-stuff).
-Additional constraints are:
+Additionally:
 * Python 3.12 is required (Globed uses [geobuild](https://github.com/dankmeme01/geobuild/))
 * Clang is required, other compilers are unsupported